ycpcs/cs201-fall2016/assign/assign06.md

 Coming soon.

 # Hints and specifications

+For the `makeCanonical` method in `URL`, you can split a path into components as follows.
+Assume that the `path` variable is the path part of a URL.
+The following code will break the path into an array of components:

+{% highlight java %}
+String[] components = path.split("/");
+{% endhighlight %}

+Note that if the path starts with "/" there will be an empty first component, and if the path ends with "/" there will be an empty last component.

 For `LinkExtractor` the following methods in the String class may be useful.
 For example, if `s` is a string: